SherG/cool-iron/blog/chatgpt-google-code-red.md

 <img src="https://res.cloudinary.com/icecloud7/image/upload/v1672556183/SignalFox/chatgpt-json-file_j8nymj.png" />

-Unlike Google Search, you don't need to sift through results to find a suitable answer.
-The bot just delivers one answer, saving you time.
+The bot delivers just one answer, saving you time.
 It's easy to see the appeal especially for simple questions.
 (See <a href="https://www.surgehq.ai/blog/googles-existential-threat-chatgpt-matches-googles-performance-on-informational-search-queries-and-smashes-it-on-coding" target="blank">this</a>.)

 But ChatGPT doesn't _index_ content or crawl the web.
 It's not a search engine.
 It has a different mission than Google Search, and is at the opposite end of the maturity scale.
 So the idea of it demolishing Google's ad revenue seems fanciful.